let's transform rather than fix

 To help getting to that transformation, we encourage you to explore and share our work in different ways:

 watch — from our social media series produced for mobile platforms (Facebook Watch, Instagram stories, twitter…) to our docu-series and feature films.
 The Womanity Project is part of the film collective, Women Make Movies.

-listen — A 30 minute weekly series broadcast to open the conversation to a broader conversation (every week, one interview leads us to one conversation about school, race, period, history, politics…)
+listen — A 30 minute podcast series to open the conversation to a broader conversation (every week, one interview leads us to one conversation about school, race, period, history, politics…)

 read — Supporting the message and getting feedback from a larger audience.

 As you might’ve noticed, we are obsessed with our mustache!

 Our mustache challenges some patriarchal, sometimes mansplained, clichés (in a playful way):